 I was very excited to find out about the Plant Based Nutrition Support Group.
 Not only are they the largest group of its kind in the world, they are also based in the the Detroit Metro Area which is local to me.
 I met this amazing group in the above picture on January 10th of 2018.
 This was taken during their 2018 kick-off event featuring Dr. Joel Fuhrman where almost 800 #PlantStrong individuals and seekers attended this seminar.

 After joining PBNSG.org, I also started a local group.
 Out first meeting was 4 people.
-In a very short time (1 month) we have grown to over 60 people just in Saline, MI.
+In a very short time (3 month)s we have grown to over 130 people just in Saline, MI.
 We discuss nutrition, talk about recipes and cooking ideas, and share tips on how to eat healthy, and be healthy.
 We have seen a lot of people make the decision to start on the plant based journey already.
-Our local Facebook page is: https://www.facebook.com/groups/161505117811378/.
-If you are interested in a small group, sign up on the PBNSG website.
+Our local Facebook page for Saline area residents is: https://www.facebook.com/groups/161505117811378/.
+If you are interested in a plant based nutrition small group, sign up on the PBNSG website at PBNSG.org.

 There is a lot to be said about aligning yourself with other like minded, supportive people.
 In the ‘Blue Zones’ where there is a higher ratio of people who live to over 100 years of age, they have supportive social groups.
 The Blue Zone authors call it the #RightTribe.
-With that said, I’d encourage you to join the tribe!
+With that said, I’d encourage you to join the tribe or start your own!

 Here is a bit more info about PBNSG.org: